A guide to International Development

 The international development sector strives both to research and deliver practical aid and support to people living in the developing world.
 This can range from humanitarian work to construction of infrastructure, emergency response or working on the research side of things; looking into issues or problems and deriving solutions for developing nations.
 Either way, you will be helping to deliver essential work to people who need it the most.

 There are a number of organisations, within International development, some are charities, some are not-for-profit organisations; but there are also Non-Governmental-Organisations, Government development department and even elements of the United Nations such as Unicef, UNIDO and the world health organisation.
-As such, there is great variety within the sector, it’s not just big charities, there are multiple organisations at work.
+As such, there is great variety within the sector; it’s not just big charities, there are multiple organisations at work.

-Types of international development organization:
+Types of international development organisation:

 - Government Departments